johnofmars/mm-github-pages-starter/_pages/docs/exotics.md

 ![Hunter Exotics](/assets/images/exotic/hunter.png)

-**Dragon's Shadow**
+- **Dragon's Shadow**
 [Reloading/Dexterity](#hunter-exotics){: .btn .btn--danger}[Mobility](#hunter-exotics){: .btn .btn--success}

-Top-tier choice for Hunters.
+	- Top-tier choice for Hunters.
 Reload all weapons and gain MAXIMUM bonuses to handling and increased agility.
 Start here.

-**Ophidian's Spathe**
+- **Ophidian's Spathe**
 [Melee](#hunter-exotics){: .btn .btn--info}

+	-  An extra knife charge is a strong way to clean up Lion kills.

-**Young Ahamkara's Spine**
-[Grenade](#hunter-exotics){: .btn .btn--info}
+- **Young Ahamkara's Spine** [Grenade](#hunter-exotics){: .btn .btn--info}

+	-  If Fighting Lion is all about using geometry, then this exotic is the same.
+Use your sticky nades to start or clean-up Lion kills.

-**Mechaneer's Tricksleeves**
+- **Mechaneer's Tricksleeves**
 [Dexterity](#hunter-exotics){: .btn .btn--danger}

+	-  A year one exotic for Sidearms that’s never been meta.
+But they’re a great fit for Lion.
+Increased swap & reload time for sidearms is good enough, but that’s the basic stuff.
+The bonus is that your sidearm gets extra damage if you swap while critically wounded, which is a common use case for Fighting Lion.

-**FR0ST-EE5**
+- **FR0ST-EE5**
 [Mobility](#hunter-exotics){: .btn .btn--success}

-An understated exotic, but sprinting increasing abilities is a great synergy.
+	-  An understated exotic, but sprinting increasing abilities is a great synergy.

-**ST0MP-EE5**
+- **ST0MP-EE5**
 [Mobility](#hunter-exotics){: .btn .btn--success}

-Another top-tier choice.
+	-  Another top-tier choice.
 Increased jump height is perfect for using Lion and other hip-fire/Icarus weapons.